Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

 - Reimbursable expenses: According to guidance by the Massachusetts Attorney General’s office, employers should reimburse expenses that are “unavoidable and necessary” for employees to fulfill their job responsibilities.

-Although Massachusetts law doesn’t require expense reimbursement, official guidance from the state’s Attorney General recommends that employers reimburse employees for necessary and unavoidable expenses.
+Massachusetts does not have a statutory reimbursement law.
+Guidance from the Attorney General recommends, but does not require, employers to reimburse employees for necessary and unavoidable expenses.

 New York remote employee reimbursement